-That some persons may think me over-zealous in what may seem a thing of little importance, I would say that I believe in the maxim, "Whatever is worth doing at all, is worth doing well," and, in common with other teachers, desire a uniform system, that a person visiting another city or town, or going abroad, may mingle in the dance and know something about it.
+Lest some persons may think me over-zealous in what may seem a thing of little importance, I would say that I believe in the maxim, "Whatever is worth doing at all, is worth doing well," and, in common with other teachers, desire a uniform system, so that a person visiting another city or town, or going abroad, may mingle in the dance without embarrassment.
 It would be singular, indeed, if an art so old as dancing, were not reduced to rule and system.
 There are rules, but greatly disregarded.
-When we recognize any new dance, or new style of doing an old dance, (by this I do not mean to discard admissible variations,)-in order to become universal-it must proceed from, or be endorsed by, an association of prominent teachers, a union, which, unhappily, does not yet exist in this country, but is the case in Europe, whence we take our fashions.
+When we recognize any new dance, or new style of doing an old dance, (by this I do not mean to discard admissible variations,) it must, in order to become universal, proceed from, or be indorsed by, an association of prominent teachers, a union, which, unhappily, does not yet exist in this country, but does in Europe, whence we take our fashions.

-In addition to the Standard Quadrilles, are here given the Spanish Dance, Sicilian Circle, and Sir Roger De Coverley or Virginia Reel-Dances, that are not considered fashionable, yet are more or less done all over the country, and may be taken as the bases of the various local and fashionably obsolete Country or Contra Dances.
+In addition to the Standard Quadrilles, there are given in this book, the Spanish Dance, Sicilian Circle, and Sir Roger De Coverley or Virginia Reel-Dances that are not considered fashionable, yet are more or less done all over the country and may be taken as the bases of the various local and fash ionably obsolete Country or Contra Dances.